 Experience Bali with this stunning tailor-made trip to Bali's Beaches and Temples.
 Marvel at ancient temples like Tanah Lot and Pura Besakih, soak in stunning sunsets, stroll bare-footed along the best beaches in Bali and haggle at local markets – experience all of this, and much more, with this unique trip!

 A water-filled ancient caldera, the largest and deepest in the world, Sumatra’s beautiful Lake Toba is believed to have been formed by a series of super-eruptions nearly 900,000 years ago.
 The Bataks, one of the great highland peoples of Sumatra, inhabit a fertile volcanic plateau south of Medan that covers much of northern Central Sumatra.

 In the middle lies the lovely Lake Toba, a vast crater lake containing the lush Samosir island (nearly the size of Singapore).
 Visiting It is the best place to experience Danau Toba’s spell.
-Samosir is regarded as the original home of the Bataks in Sumatra, and the Toba Batak, the ‘purest’ Batak tribe.
+Samosir is regarded as the original home of the Bataks in Sumatra.

 With its golden coastline and azure waves, Indonesia is perfect for a family trip.
 Looking for more inspiring family holiday ideas?
 Find some inspiration in our guide to the best places to go with kids.

 Visiting Indonesia is a truly unforgettable experience.
 For more inspirational travel tips check our Rough Guide books.
 If you travel further in Indonesia, read more about the best time to go and the best places to visit in Indonesia.
 For inspiration use the itineraries from our local travel experts.
 Also learn about getting there, getting around the country and where to stay once you are there.